The Sun (United Kingdom): 1990s

-The Sun remained loyal to Thatcher right up to her resignation in November 1990, despite the party's fall in popularity over the previous year following the introduction of the poll tax (officially known as the Community Charge).
+The Sun remained loyal to Thatcher until her resignation in November 1990, despite the party's fall in popularity over the previous year following the introduction of the poll tax (officially known as the Community Charge).
 This change to the way local government is funded was vociferously supported by the newspaper, despite widespread opposition, (some from Conservative MPs), which is seen as having contributed to Thatcher's own downfall.
 The tax was quickly repealed by her successor John Major, whom The Sun initially supported enthusiastically, believing the former Chancellor of the Exchequer was a radical Thatcherite.
 On the day of the general election of 9 April 1992, its front-page headline, encapsulating its antipathy towards the Labour leader Neil Kinnock, read: "If Kinnock wins today, will the last person to leave Britain please turn out the lights".
 Two days later, The Sun was so convinced its front page had swung a close election for the Conservatives it declared: "It's The Sun Wot Won It".
 The Sun led with a headline "Now we've all been screwed by the cabinet" with a reference to Black Wednesday on 17 September 1992, and the exposure a few months earlier of an extra-marital affair in which Cabinet Minister David Mellor was involved.

-A month later, on 14 October, it attacked Michael Heseltine for the mass coal mine closures.
+On 14 October 1992, The Sun attacked Michael Heseltine for the mass coal mine closures.
 Despite its initial opposition to the closures, until 1997, the newspaper repeatedly called for the implementation of further Thatcherite policies, such as Royal Mail privatisation, and social security cutbacks, with leaders such as "Peter Lilley is right, we can't carry on like this".
 The paper showed hostility to the European Union (EU) and approval of public spending cuts, tax cuts, and promotion of right-wing ministers to the cabinet, with leaders such as "More of the Redwood, not Deadwood".

-The Sun attacked Labour leader John Smith in February 1994, for saying that more British troops should be sent to Bosnia.
+The Sun criticised Labour leader John Smith in February 1994, for saying that more British troops should be sent to Bosnia.
 The Sun's comment was that "The only serious radicals in British politics these days are the likes of Redwood, Lilley and Portillo".
 It also gradually expressed its bitter disillusionment with John Major as Prime Minister, with headlines such as "What fools we were to back John Major".